 I love it when the hubby doesn’t need feeding.
 He’s not a massive pasta fan so it gives me the opportunity to binge on the stuff.
-He also hates cauliflower, mushrooms or anything green (with the exception of kale and spinach) so I usually take advantage of the opportunity to make my “green pasta bake”.
+He also hates cauliflower, mushrooms or anything green so I usually take advantage of the opportunity to make my “green pasta bake”.

 Kale, cauliflower, peas, broccoli, broad beans and mushrooms – whats not to love?
 Especially since it’s topped with a delicious “Parmesan”crust and devoid of any animal products.